Almost everyone I’ve met in clinical research has accidentally discovered this hidden profession.

 Operations may be further subdivided in Internal Operations and External Operations.
 Members of the operations team usually have titles such as clinical research associate or clinical research manager.

-In-house operations team is primarily responsible for site start-up.
+The in-house operations team is primarily responsible for clinical trial site start-up.
 This team ensures that each site has the most recent version of the site start-up packet.
 The start-up packet consists of the protocol, ICF template, and other study specific documents.

 The in-house operations team also facilitates clinical contract negotiation with the site, which includes the study budget.

-Once the study-specific ICF template is sent the sites, the sites personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
+Once the study-specific ICF template is sent to the sites, the site’s personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
 The redlined ICF is then sent to the in-house operations team for final review and approval.

 Similar to the ICF redlines, the CRAs also receive redlines on the clinical contracts.

 The in-house operations team is available for site management and support.
-Aside from ICF and clinical contract questions, it usual for sites to contact their in-house CRA with questions about clinical protocol, study specific requirements, investigational device re-stocking, and more.
+Aside from ICF and clinical contract questions, it is usual for sites to contact their in-house CRA with questions about clinical protocol, study specific requirements, investigational device restocking, and more.